- Approach to Compliance

 Competition Law Compliance

-At the Brother Group, we continuously implement initiatives to comply with the competition laws of all countries and regions in which we operate.
+The Brother Group continuously implements initiatives to comply with the competition laws (antitrust laws) of all countries and regions in which we operate.
 For example, as the Brother Group, we have established internal rules and policies for compliance with competition laws and ensure that all employees are aware of them by posting them on the intranet.
 In Japan, we established anti-cartel guidelines in FY2021 and conducted online seminars and e-learning courses on competition law.

 In addition, Brother Industries' Risk Management Committee conducts an annual questionnaire on legal compliance (including competition law) in order to assess the risk of competition law for the entire Brother Group and to prevent competition law violations.